 This HR policy includes a Health & Safety policy committed to excellence.

 While the health and safety of the Group’s employees and subcontractors is an absolute priority, the safety of our facilities is also a fundamental priority for the Group, not only for our own facilities but for all of those we run without necessarily owning them.

 The increasing role digital technology plays in the work of the Group and the wider world means that we are enhancing cybersecurity in everything we do.
 The more stringent requirements for the protection of personal data, especially that of our customers, has led the Group to bolster its data protection processes and rules.

 As for wider society, ENGIE Group is making stakeholder dialogue the keystone of its project management and business strategy, with a view to creating sustainable, shared value.
-This dialogue is the basis of ENGIE's societal policy (download the societal policy) and is based on a structured approach that has been tried and tested in the field, benefitting from feedback from past experience.
+This dialogue is the basis of ENGIE's societal policy (download the stakeholders engagement policy) and is based on a structured approach that has been tried and tested in the field, benefitting from feedback from past experience.

 The dialogue is founded on an understanding of and respect for local communities, their culture, working conditions, and salaries, as well as any issues arising from compliance with fundamental Human Rights.
 Aware of our size and the importance of our work, wherever we do it, the Group has decided to improve how it measures and tracks the socio-economic impact of our work, so that we can better understand our ecosystem and sphere of influence and share this analysis in total transparency, and do business more responsibly.

 The transition to a carbon-neutral economy also has important social implications, particularly in the energy sector.
 The notion of Just Transition stems from the belief that a transition to a more carbon-neutral and sustainable economy should be conducted in a way that is fair to all stakeholders: workers, consumers, local communities and suppliers, and should aim to minimize the negative effects of the transition while maximizing its positive effects.